Director of Finance

-The City of Rancho Palos Verdes, California offers its next Finance Director a career-defining opportunity to lead in a city with a high-performing organizational culture where employees make important contributions and are valued as team members.
-This opportunity allows the successful candidate to join an Executive Team that enjoys working together and supporting one another in an ideally situated Southern California city.
+The City of Indio, California offers its next Director of Finance an exciting career opportunity to lead in a city with a high-performing organizational culture and strong commitment to delivering important projects and services to residents and visitors.
+This opportunity allows the successful candidate to join an Executive Team that enjoys working together and supporting one another in this diverse and quickly growing community.

 THE FINANCE DEPARTMENT

 The City's Finance Department is responsible for managing all the financial affairs of the City.
 The Department primarily provides essential internal support services and ensures compliance with the City’s procedures and internal controls.
 The Department is responsible for a wide range of services through the following functions: business licensing, payroll, accounts payable, accounts receivable and revenue collection, purchase orders/capital projects/debt management, banking and investments, operations/audit reporting/general oversight, and administrative oversight and budgeting.

 The Department is comprised of 13 personnel and the Finance Director has one direct report – the Finance Manager.
 The Finance Department has a current budget of $2.4 million.